markbriers/mitre-attack-mcp/README.md

 # Install dependencies
 $ pip install -r requirements.txt

+# OR install the most important dependencies manually

+$ pip install mcp
+$ pip install mitreattack-python

 ```

 ## How To Use

 ### Configure with Claude AI Desktop

-Add the following to your Claude Desktop config file (typically at
+Add the following to your Claude Desktop config file, typically found at:

 ```
 C:\Users\[YourUsername]\AppData\Roaming\Claude\claude_desktop_config.json